 Follow the guide below to set up a certificate authority.
 You can also refer to plenty of resources on the internet for more details.
 We recommend this guide for your detailed reference.

 Create the certificate for the CA. You can use CA to sign both the broker and client certificates.
 This ensures that each party will trust the others.
 You should store CA in a very secure location (ideally completely disconnected from networks, air gapped, and fully encrypted).

 Entering the follwing command to create a directory for your CA, and place this openssl configuration file in the directory.
 You may want to modify the default answers for company name and department in the configuration file.
 Export the location of the CA directory to the environment variable, CA_HOME.
 The configuration file uses this environment variable to find the rest of the files and directories that the CA needs.

 $ mkdir my-ca $ cd my-ca $ wget https://raw.githubusercontent.com/apache/pulsar/master/site2/website/static/examples/openssl.cnf $ export CA_HOME=$(pwd)

-Create the necessary directories, keys and certs.
+- Enter the commands below to create the necessary directories, keys and certs.

 $ mkdir certs crl newcerts private $ chmod 700 private/ $ touch index.txt $ echo 1000 > serial $ openssl genrsa -aes256 -out private/ca.key.pem 4096 $ chmod 400 private/ca.key.pem $ openssl req -config openssl.cnf -key private/ca.key.pem \ -new -x509 -days 7300 -sha256 -extensions v3_ca \ -out certs/ca.cert.pem $ chmod 444 certs/ca.cert.pem

-./my-ca directory.
+./my-cadirectory.
 Within that directory:

 $ openssl genrsa -out broker.key.pem 2048